 When we know more about God, it brings us closer to Him, giving us more to delight in.

 As teens, theology isn’t something that we often consider or are taught.
 But we need it.
-It permeates our life and our choices, it keeps us from errors, and it helps us to delight in God.
-Theology is the knowledge of God, and we need to know him.
-That’s what we were designed to do, to walk by him day by day, better understanding him as we do.
+It permeates our lives and our choices, it keeps us from errors, and it helps us to delight in God.
+Theology is the knowledge of God, and we need to know Him.
+That’s what we were designed to do, to walk by Him day by day, better understanding Him as we do.